Indivizo/legal/latest/en--technical-requirements.md

 # Technical Requirements

-Effective from 12 October, 2016.
+Effective from 2 November, 2016.

 Indivizo is a web application.
 As such it requires a stable internet connection.